lightsyr/notifast-js/readme.md

-# Notifast - A simple javascript library for notifications
+# Notifast - A tiny javascript library for notifications

 ## Instalation